acameron2438/BikeRentalPrediction/README.md

 # BikeRentalPrediction
-A practice assignment where I develop a model to predict demand for rental bikes
+test;A practice assignment where I develop a model to predict demand for rental bikes

 1. Executive Summary